Great-Sun-Group/greatsun-dev/README.md

 ## Project
 Our project consists of the following top level directories:

-## /avatar
+## /avatar-ops
 Processing queries to LLMs and their results for developer approval and implementation.
-Instructions and management files, as well as logs.
+LLM instructions and management files, as well as logs.

 ## /central-logs
 Folder to be created for compiling and monitoring logs from projects in credex-ecosystem.